ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

 ## Prerequisites
 {: #pw_install_prereqs}

 Before you install a private worker, make sure that you have an {{site.data.keyword.cloud}} account to create authentication keys.
-You need kubectl version 1.14.5 or higher installed on the Administrator's desktop computer.
+You need the latest kubectl version that is installed on the Administrator's desktop computer.
 And you must also have a [Kubernetes cluster](https://cloud.ibm.com/kubernetes/clusters){: external} (version 1.15 or higher) with Administrative access to install a private worker.

 * Suggested Kubernetes cluster configurations: